Search

 News: Curatorial Residency

-My first visit to the Govett-Brewster Art Gallery and Len Lye Archive a decade ago (my post from that trip!) was meant to be a single research trip to cover one case study of my dissertation, but it grew into an enduring relationship with Len Lye’s work and with the gallery more broadly.
+My first visit to the Govett-Brewster Art Gallery and Len Lye Archive was more than a decade ago (my post from that trip).
+What was meant to be a single research trip to cover one case study of my dissertation grew into an enduring relationship with Len Lye’s work and with the gallery more broadly, especially following the construction of the beautiful Len Lye Centre.
 I’m so grateful that the gallery is supporting my vision for a curatorial project that brings together experimental animation and textile arts!

 I’ve been following the Giant Incandescent Resonating Animation Festival (GIRAF) remotely for years, but it wasn’t until they went online during the pandemic that I got to experience their wonderful programming and community feel.
 This year, I was giddy to be a guest curator and judge with the festival.
 During the festival, I presented a special programme devoted to animating graphite that came out of the Animate Materials Workshop.